D7ry/spirv-multi-val/writeup.md

 ## Implementation

+We implement the design in a  [custom fork of official SPIRV-Tools](https://github.com/D7ry/SPIRV-Tools), and a [vscode extension](https://github.com/D7ry/spirv-val-vsc).

 ### Diagnostic Struct

 `spirv-val` and `spirv-val` use `spv_diagnostic_t` struct to store a single diagnostic -- including line numbers and detailed text message.
 All functions revolving streaming, dumping, and printing diagnostics revolve around this struct -- with 900+ references.
 Therefore it is less practical to vectorize the struct.
 Instead we add a pointer field that points to a potential next `spv_diagnostic_t` struct, making the struct a linked list.
 Such an implementation is minimally intrusive.